callstack/linaria/README.md

   `;
   ```

   Libraries like `styled-components` can get around the cascade because they can control the order of the CSS insertion during the runtime.
-We could probably generate additional metadata for the webpack loader to control the insertion order of the styles, but it's not possible right now.
+It's not possible when statically extracting the CSS at build time.